bgachara/bgachara.github.io/posts/databases.md

   - execute txn one-by-one as they arrive at the DBMS.
   - before a txn starts, copy the entire db to a new file and make all changes to that file.
   - is it correct? is it fast?

 - A better approach is to allow concurrent execution of independent txns
-  - better utilization/throughput
+  - Better utilization/throughput
-  - increased response times to users
+  - Increased response times to users

 - Arbitrary interleaving of operations can lead to"
   - Temporary Inconsistency
   - Permanent Inconsistency

 - A DBMS is only concerned about what data is read/written from /to the database.

 - Transactions in SQL
-  - start with BEGIN command
+  - Start with BEGIN command.
   - Stops with either COMMIT or ABORT.

-- Atomicity, Consistency, Isolation, Durability...ACID.
-- Atomicity
+### ACID.

+#### Atomicity.

-  - Txn always either executes all its actions or executes no actions at all.
+- Txn always either executes all its actions or executes no actions at all, COMMIT or ABORT.
 - Approach:
   - Logging
-      - logs all actions so that it can undo the actions of aborted txns
+    - DBMS logs all actions so that it can undo the actions of aborted txns.
-      - maintain undo records both in memory and on disk
+    - Maintain undo records both in memory and on disk.
+    - Used for audit trail and/or efficiency reasons.
   - Shadow Paging
-      - makes copies of pages and txns make changes to theose copies, only when the txn commits is the page made visible to others
+    - Makes copies of pages and txns make changes to these copies, only when the txn commits is the page made visible to others.

-- Consistency
+#### Consistency

-  - world represented by the db is logically correct, all qiestions asked about the data are given logically correct answers
+- The world represented by the db is logically correct, all questions asked about the data are given logically correct answers.
 - Database consistency
-    - accurately models the real world and follows integrity constraints
+  - Accurately models the real world and follows integrity constraints.
-    - txns in future see the effects of txns committed in the past inside of the database
+  - Txns in future see the effects of txns committed in the past inside of the database.
 - Transaction consistency
-    - if db is consistent before txn starts it will also be consistent after
+  - If db is consistent before txn starts it will also be consistent after.
-    - this is the application's responsibility.
+  - This is the application's responsibility.

-- Isolation
+#### Isolation

-  - usr submit txns and each txn executes as if it was running by itself
+- User submit txns and each txn executes as if it was running by itself.
-  - but the dbms achieves concurrency by interleavinf txns
+- But the dbms achieves concurrency by interleaving txns
-  - A concurrency control protocol is how the DBMS decides the proper interleaving of operations from multiple transactions
+- A concurrency control protocol is how the DBMS decides the proper interleaving of operations from multiple transactions.
 - Categories:
   - Pessimistic - dont let problems arise in the first place.
   - Optimistic - assume conflicts are rare and deal with them after they happen.
 - When one txn stalls because of resource then another txn allowed to go forward.

 - Formal properties of schedules
-    - Serial schedule
+  - Serial schedule.
-      - a schedule that does not interleave the actions of different transactions
+    - A schedule that does not interleave the actions of different transactions.
-    - Equivalent schedules
+  - Equivalent schedules.
-      - for any db state, the effect of executing the first schedule is identical to the effect of executing the second schedule.
+    - For any db state, the effect of executing the first schedule is identical to the effect of executing the second schedule.
   - Serializable schedule
-      - a schedule that is equivalent to some serial execution of the transactions
+    - A schedule that is equivalent to some serial execution of the transactions.
-      - if each txn preserves consistency, every serializable schedule preserves consistency
+    - If each txn preserves consistency, every serializable schedule preserves consistency.
     - Serializability is a less intuitive notion of correctness compared to txn initiation time or commit order, but it provides the DBMS with more flexibility in scheduling operations
-      - more flexibility means better parallelism.
+    - More flexibility means better parallelism.

 - Conflicting operations
-    - need a formal notion of equivalence that can be implemented efficiently based on the notion of conflicting operations
+  - Need a formal notion of equivalence that can be implemented efficiently based on the notion of conflicting operations.
   - Two ops conflict if:
-      - they are by different transactions
+    - They are by different transactions
-      - they are on the same object and one of them is a write.
+    - They are on the same object and one of them is a write.
   - Interleaved Execution Anomalies
     - Read - Write conflicts
+      - Unrepeatable Read: Txn gets different values when reading the same object multiple times.
-      - Write- Read conflicts
+    - Write - Read conflicts
-        - one txn reads data written by another txn that has not committed yet
+      - Dirty Read: One txn reads data written by another txn that has not committed yet.
     - Write - Write conflicts.
-        - one txn overwrites uncommitted data from another uncommitted txn
+      - Lost Update: One txn overwrites uncommitted data from another uncommitted txn

 - Levels of serializability
   - Conflict serializability*
   - View Serializability - no system can do this?????
 - Conflict serializable schedules
   - Two txns are conflict equivalent iff:
-      - they involve the same actions of the same txns
+    - They involve the same actions of the same txns.
-      - every pair of conflicting actions is ordered the same way.
+    - Every pair of conflicting actions is ordered the same way.
   - Schedule S is conflict serializable if:
-      - S is conflict equivalent to some serial schedule
+    - S is conflict equivalent to some serial schedule.
     - Intuition
 - Dependency graph
+  - If the actions result in a cycle in the dependency graph then the schedule will violate isolation principles.

-- Durability
+#### Durability

-  - all changes of committed txns should be persistent
+- All changes of committed txns should be persistent.
-    - no torn updates
+  - No torn updates.
-    - no changes from failed transactions
+  - No changes from failed transactions.
-  - DBMS can use either logging or shadow paging  to ensure all changes are durable
+- DBMS can use either logging or shadow paging to ensure all changes are durable.
-- Concurrency control and recovery are among the most important functions provided by a DBMS
+- Concurrency control and recovery are among the most important functions provided by a DBMS.

+-`ref paper: Spanner: Google's Globally-Distributed Database`.

-  ## Two Phase Locking
+## Two-Phase Locking

 - We need a way to guarentee that all execution schedules are correct(serializable) without knowing the entire schedule ahead of time.
-- Use *LOCKS* to protect database objects.
+- Use *LOCKS* to protect database objects, pessimistic.
 - Existing component called a Lock Manager.

-- Locks:
+- Locks vs Latches:
-  - Separate User transactions.
+  - Separate User transactions VS separate threads.
-  - Protect Database contents.
+  - Protect Database contents VS In-memory data structures.
-  - During Entire Transactions
+  - During Entire Transactions vs during critical sections.
-  - Modes: Shared, Exclusive, Update, Intention
+  - Modes: Shared, Exclusive, Update, Intention vs Read, Write modes.
-  - Deadlock Detection and Resolution
+  - Deadlock Detection and Resolution vs deadlock avoidance.
-  - By Waits-for, Timeout, Aborts
+  - By Waits-for, Timeout, Aborts vs By coding discipline.
-  - Kept in Lock Manager.
+  - Kept in Lock Manager vs kept in protected data structures.

 - Basic Lock Types
   - S-LOCK: Shared locks for reads.
   - X-LOCK: Exclusive locks for writes.

 - Executing with locks
-  - Transactions request locks
+  - Transactions request locks.
-  - Lock manager grants or blocks requests
+  - Lock manager grants or blocks requests.
-  - Transactions release locks
+  - Transactions release locks.
   - Lock manager updates its internal lock-table.
-    - keeps track of what transactions hold what locks and what transactions are waiting to acquire any locks.
+    - Keeps track of what transactions hold what locks and what transactions are waiting to acquire any locks.
-    - global view of a transactions activity
+    - Global view of a transactions activity
-    - cheaper than updating latches on a B+ TREE.
+    - Cheaper than updating latches on a B+ TREE.

 - Concurrency control protocol
   - 2PL is a concurrency control protocol that determines whether a txn can access an object in the database at runtime.
-  - protocol does not need to know all the queries that a txn will execute ahead of time.
+  - The protocol does not need to know all the queries that a txn will execute ahead of time.

 - Two-Phase Locking
   - Growing
-    - each txn requests that locks that it needs from the DBMS lock manager
+    - Each txn requests that locks that it needs from the DBMS lock manager.
-    - lock manager grants/denies lock requests
+    - Lock manager grants/denies lock requests.
   - Shrinking
-    - txn is allowed to only releasse/downgrade locks that it previously acquired, cannot acquire new locks.
+    - Txn is allowed to only release/downgrade locks that it previously acquired, cannot acquire new locks.

-- 2PL on its own is sifficient to guarantee conflict serializability because it generates schedules whose precendence graph is acyclic.
+- 2PL on its own is sufficient to guarantee conflict serializability because it generates schedules whose precendence graph is acyclic.
 - But it is subject to cascading aborts.
 - Potential schedules that are serializable but would not be allowed by 2PL because locking limits concurrency.
 - May still have "dirty reads".

 - Strong Strict Two-phase locking.
-    - Txn is only allowed to release locks after it has ended(committed or aborted)
+  - Txn is only allowed to release locks after it has ended(committed or aborted).
   - Allows only conflict serializable schedules, but it is often stronger than needed for some apps.
-    - a schedule is strict if a value written by a txn is not read or overwritten by other txns unitl that txn finishes.
+  - A schedule is strict if a value written by a txn is not read or overwritten by other txns until that txn finishes.
   - Advantages:
-      - does not incur cascading aborts.
+    - Does not incur cascading aborts.
-      - aborted txns can be undone by just restoring original values of modified tuples.
+    - Aborted txns can be undone by just restoring original values of modified tuples.
 - May lead to deadlocks.
-  - A deadlock os a cycle of transactions waiting for locks to be released by each other.
+  - A deadlock is a cycle of transactions waiting for locks to be released by each other.
     - Deadlock Detection
-      - creates a waits-for graph to keep track of what locks each txn is waiting to acquire.
+      - DBMS creates a waits-for graph to keep track of what locks each txn is waiting to acquire.
-        - nodes are transactions.
+        - Nodes are transactions.
-        - edge from Ti to Tj if Ti is waiting for Tj to release a lock.
+        - Edge from Ti to Tj if Ti is waiting for Tj to release a lock.
-      - system periodically checks for cycles in waits-for graph and then decided how to break it.
+      - System periodically checks for cycles in waits-for graph and then decided how to break it.
     - Deadlock Handling
       - DBMS selects a victim txn to rollback to break the cycle.
       - Either by:
         - By age
         - By progress
-        - By the # of items alredy locked
+        - By the # of items alredy locked.
         - By # of txns that we have to rollback with it.
-      - Should also consider how many times a txn has been restarted to perevent starvation
+      - Should also consider how many times a txn has been restarted to prevent starvation.
       - Rollback length
         - Completely
           - Rollback entire txn and tell the application it was aborted.